hacs/integration/docs/faq.md

 ### Highlights of what HACS can do

-- Help you discover new integrations and plugins.
+- Help you discover new custom elements.
-- Help you install (download) new integrations and plugins.
+- Help you install (download) new custom elements.
-- Help you keep track of your integrations and plugins.
+- Help you keep track of your custom elements.

 ***